hapax/hapax.github.io/assets/simple-physics.md

 (You can explore this example in Exercise 2.)
 In realistic fluids, nearby layers of flow like to stick together and will resist *shearing* forces which pull them apart.
-Dragging an object through a fluid takes work because the fluid shears as it moves around the object.
+Dragging an object through a fluid wil then take work, because the fluid has to shear as it moves around the object.
 This resistance to shearing is called [*viscosity*](https://en.wikipedia.org/wiki/Viscosity).

 Our goal will be to determine the drag force on a sphere due to viscosity.